JacobWood12/PythonExercises/README.md

 ### button_clicker.py

-Baby's first Python GUI using Tkinter.
+My first Python GUI using Tkinter.
 It's pretty simple, you just click the button in the window that comes up, but with a sinister twist...

 ### compass.py